 Bidets bring a touch of luxury to the bathroom experience, offering a cleanse that feels like a mini spa session for your bum.
 They're celebrated for their eco-friendly approach.

 There's no denying the simple efficiency of good old toilet paper.
-It's easy to use, requires no setup or power and fits snugly in any bathroom – perfect for quick and familiar cleanup without the splashy hubbub.
+It's easy to use, requires no setup or power and fits snugly in any bathroom – perfect for quick and dirty cleanup without all the splash.